KeithClinard/Flow.Launcher.Plugin.Devbox/README.md

 The plugin should now be available in Flow.
 If installed correctly, typing `db` into Flow will display the current version of the plugin.

+### Configuration

+The following settings should be configured in the plugin settings before using this plugin (Settings > Plugins > Devbox):

+* Github API Token
+  * This Personal Access Token is used to authenticate with the GitHub API.
+It will need the `repo` scope.
+* WSL Distro
+  * Defaults to `Ubuntu-22.04` if not set.
+* GitHub Username
+  * Required to access your personal repositories
+* GitHub Organizations
+  * Required to access your organization's repositories
+  * This should be a comma separated list

 ### Updating the Plugin

 To update the plugin, use the `db` keyword in Flow Launcher to install the latest version.